Asian Art

 Qi Baishi, Peony, location unknown.
 Webetc.

-In July 1955, he paints the great work, Song of Peace, with Chen Banding, He Xiangning, and fourteen other artists that is dedicated to the World Peace Congress.
+In July 1955, he painted the great work, Song of Peace, with Chen Banding, He Xiangning, and 14 other artists that was dedicated to the World Peace Congress.

-On April 27, 1956 Qi Baishi is awarded the World Peace Prize by the World Peace Council.
+On April 27, 1956, Qi Baishi is awarded the World Peace Prize by the World Peace Council.
 In June he completes his final painting: Peony.
-On September 16, 1957 he dies in Beijing, age 93.
+On September 16, 1957, he dies in Beijing at age 93.

 Statue of Baishi in Xiangtan, China, source: Wikimedia Commons

 Statue of Baishi in Xiangtan, China.
-Wikimedia Commons.
+Wikimedia Commons (public domain).

 Recommended